Frontend CORS Solutions

 Advantages

-- ✅ Zero Configuration: No extra setup needed, works out of the box
+- ✅ Zero configuration: Works out of the box without any additional setup

-dev.lovrabet.comis already in CORS whitelist - ✅ Developer Friendly: Supports hot reload, smooth development experience
+dev.lovrabet.comis already in the CORS whitelist - ✅ Development friendly: Supports hot reload for smooth development experience

 Notes

-- This solution is only for development environment
+- This solution only applies to development environment

 dev.lovrabet.comdomain - If accessing non-